Thank you for visiting the SSAIC media room!

-We are happy to accommodate interview or general knowledge requests for any of the following, and more:
+We are happy to accommodate interviews or general knowledge requests for any of the following, and more:

-- Short and long term mental health impacts on victims and survivors of sexual violence
+- Short- and long-term mental, physical, emotional, and spiritual impacts on and survivors of sexualized violence

 - Systemic changes required/underway for law enforcement and judicial reform

-- Sexual violence in general, and the specific ways that this violence affects different demographics
+- Sexualized violence in general, and the specific ways that this violence affects different demographics

-- Overview of sexual violence service provision (and gaps) in the province of Saskatchewan
+- Overview of sexualized violence service provision (and gaps) in the province of Saskatchewan

 - Local context for national and international stories on sexual abuse, assault, and harassment